kanopy-platform/go-library/README.md

 ## Conventions

-A module should be self contained within its own folder off the root of the repository.
+A package should be self contained within its own folder off the root of the repository.

 For example:
 ```